timescale/docs/install/installation-kubernetes.md

 If you want to, you can create your own `.yaml` file to use parameters other than those specified in the default `values.yaml`.
-You can name this file `myvalues.yaml` file.
+You can name this file `myvalues.yaml`.
 For details about the parameters you can set, see the [Administrator Guide][admin-guide].

 ## Install TimescaleDB using a Helm chart